kassko/data-mapper/README.md

 #### Use the same model with various mapping configuration ####

-You can use the same model with various mapping configuration but you must work with mapping configuration files and not with mapping embedded in the object.
-So 'yaml_file' or 'php_file' are correct mapping format but 'annotations', 'php' or 'yaml' are bad format.
+You can use the same model with various mapping configuration but you must work with one of the outer mapping configuration and not with mapping embedded in the object.
+So 'yaml_file' or 'php_file' are correct mapping format but 'annotations', 'inner_php' or 'inner_yaml' are bad format.

 ```php
 namespace Kassko\Sample;